DEVADARSHAN2/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX-03 Correlation and regression for data analysis
-# DATE:
+# DATE:22.09.23
 # Aim :

 To analyse given data using coeffificient of correlation and regression line